strojure/fitter/README.md

 ## Overview

-* Components are just functions or maps with `::component/start`/`::component/stop!` keys.
+* Components are just functions or maps with `::component/start` /`::component/stop!` keys.
 * Component `start` function receives `system` map with keys known in component registry.
+This map supports get operations only.
 * The `registry` is a map of components where keys are unique and known in the system context.
 These keys are referred in `component/start` function argument.
-* Dependency is formed when component access system key in start function.
+* Dependencies are dynamic and built when component access system key in its `start` function.
-* System “atom” holds the state of running component instances and can be started, stopped, restarted etc.
+* System state instance holds running component instances and used to start, stop and restart registered components.

 ## Examples